Mental Health and Wellbeing

 Mrs Foster has made a video about meditation.
 As Mrs Foster says she's not qualified or trained in meditation, but it's something she likes to do at home with her family.
 If you would like to have a go, you can watch this video and join in.

 Below are two documents.
 One is Advice for dealing with worry and anxiety and may be useful for parents to support their children, particularly with returning to school.
 The second document is a set of instructions for making a "Worry Monster".
 Mrs Foster found this particularly useful with her children.
 We hope you find these helpful.

 We have found the document "5 Ways to Wellbeing" useful in planning activities to use in school.
 Please do take a look and use any of the ideas yourself.

-We are very excited to announced that we have made links with Handford House Nursing Home in Ipswich, where the children were able to send "Suffolk says Thanks" posters and we hope to continue to develop this link during the autumn term 2020.
+We are very excited to announced that we have made links with Handford House Nursing Home in Ipswich, where the children were able to send "Suffolk says Thanks" posters and we hope to continue to develop this link during the autumn term 2020 and beyond.
 Please see our photo gallery to view the posters.